Position: Twelfth (2nd last)

 The match ball had to be replaced after it was kicked into a Yarra Park tree where it became lodged.
 The replacement football will be described as a pudding.

 Wed.
 19 George Sparrow’s resignation as Richmond’s captain is accepted with regret by the committee.
+This article suggests he wished to be unrestricted in position on the field.

 Jack Stewart is appointed assistant secretary as Jimmy Eastman might be in the country on business.